 Authentic, informative, and maybe even entertaining!

 From booking on, your Seward Ocean Excursion will be a personalized experience.
-In fact, you can’t book online, because Captain Bixler wants to find out more about your preferences in order to help you have the best excursion possible.
+With a small group, and your Captain right there, you’re an active part of the trip and we can cater to you!
 Once on board, prepare for a tour guided by a local Alaskan who is passionate about the area, with lots of stories about Alaska and interesting historical and environmental insights.

 About Seward Ocean Excursions